MashuAjmera/UI-Manager/README.md

 # UI-Manager
 Manage the Linux system through a web console.

+## Project Features

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Flask is used as the backend.
+- Ant Design helps with design templates.
+- User is authenticated using Client certificates with mutual-TLS (mTLS)

 ## Available Scripts